shockazul/battleship---SOMLpj/README.md

 Since we just missed the position at the very top, the computer has to return to the original hit.

-From there, the computer knows it cannot travel down (because of the T) so it tries to go up.
-However, the computer knows it's been up before, so it marks that position as a "T".
-Once the bottom and top are marked as "T" the computer has nowhere left to go (shown below).
+From there, the computer knows it cannot travel down (because of the `T`) so it tries to go up.
+However, the computer knows it's been up before, so it marks that position as a `T`.
+Once the bottom and top are marked as `T` the computer has nowhere left to go (shown below).

 `O`